Gera1313/14-tech-blog/README.md

 ## Usage

-The following images show the CURRENT web application's appearance and functionality.
+The following images show the web application's appearance and functionality.
 Keep in mind this is a work in progress, it is NOT complete yet (see Notes above).

 ![Error](./Assets/home.png)